 Isabella Beeton is most well known as the author of Mrs Beeton’s Book of Household Management, a best-seller when it was first published in 1861, and still appreciated as a cookery book and a unique glimpse into Victorian middle-class life.
 This first book was followed by many other titles, including the “Beeton Book of Needlework,” published in 1870, a comprehensive needlework guide that included illustrated instructions for knitting, crochet, tatting and embroidery.
-Most recently, you can purchase a Kindle edition of Beeton’s Book of Needlework – Full Illustrations, Index and Menu
+Most recently, you can purchase a Kindle edition of Beeton’s Book of Needlework – Full Illustrations, Index and Menu from Amazon.

 The following excerpt is a nice introduction to Victorian embroidery, although it is interesting to observe that many of the stitches are still relevant in embroidery patterns today.

 The art of embroidering with cotton on linen, muslin, cambric, pique, etc., is very easy to learn by strictly attending to the following instructions.